-Key audit matters How our audit addressed the key audit matter A. Revenue recognition and recoverability of trade receivables The Group's consolidated revenue for the financial year 2018- We assessed the Group's internal controls over its significant 19 amounts to ₹444,759.95 Lakhs (2017-18: ₹362,411.54 Lakhs). revenue and trade receivables processes.
+A. Revenue recognition and recoverability of trade receivables

+The Group's consolidated revenue for the financial year 2018-19 amounts to ₹444,759.95 Lakhs (2017-18: ₹362,411.54 Lakhs).
 Majority of the Group's revenues come from General staffing and allied services.

-We selected samples for multiple types of customer contracts under various revenue streams to assess the occurrence, Group has various streams of revenue with multiple types of completeness and measurement of the transactions. customer contracts characterized by a large volume of transactions.
-We performed procedures concerning the existence and During the year, the Group has implemented Ind AS 115 'revenue valuation of trade receivables including debtor circularization, from contracts with customers'.
-As disclosed in note 45, the new testing of invoices and subsequent collections. standard had no material impact on the statement of financial To assess the recoverability of trade receivables, we evaluated position, statement of profit and loss and statement of cash flows.
+Group has various streams of revenue with multiple types of customer contracts characterized by a large volume of transactions.

+During the year, the Group has implemented Ind AS 115 'revenue from contracts with customers'.
+As disclosed in note 45, the new standard had no material impact on the statement of financial position, statement of profit and loss and statement of cash flows.